Sirius (urban-type settlement)

 Sirius (Сириус) is an urban locality (an urban-type settlement) in Krasnodar Krai, Russia.
 It is incorporated as a federal territory.

 Sirius is located on the Black Sea coast, between the Mzymta in the northwest and the Psou on the southeast.
-The Psou also designated the state border between Russia and Georgia (Abkhazia).
+The Psou also designated the state border between Georgia (Abkhazia) and Russia.
 From the inland site, Sirius is roughly bounded by A147 highway connecting Dzhubga via Tuapse and Sochi with the Russian border.

 History

 Sirius was established in 2019 in part of the Imereti Lowlands which belonged to Adlersky City District of the city of Sochi.
 This is the area which was developed before the 2014 Winter Olympics.
 It was first subordinated to Sochi, and eventually on 22 December 2020 a law designating Sirius as the first ever federal territory was adopted and signed.

 The settlement contains an eponymous education center and is expected to grow into a large high-tech campus.
 It also contains the Sochi Olympic Park, as well as the Sochi Autodrom.